great-expectations/great_expectations/docs/terms/profiler.md

 #### UserConfigurableProfiler

 The `UserConfigurableProfiler` is used to build an Expectation Suite from a dataset.
 The Expectations built are strict - they can be used to determine whether two tables are the same.

-#### BasicDatasetProfiler

-The `BasicDatasetProfiler` examines a Batch of data and creates a report that answers the basic questions most data practitioners would ask about a dataset during exploratory data analysis.
-The Profiler reports how unique the values in the column are, as well as the percentage of empty values in it.
-Based on the column's type it provides a description of the column by computing a number of statistics, such as min, max, mean and median, for numeric columns, and distribution of values, when appropriate.

-#### BasicSuiteBuilderProfiler

-The `BasicSuiteBuilderProfiler` is an extension of the `BasicDatasetProfiler` that creates a set of coarse Expectations for the profiled dataset.
-Configuration of this Profiler is optional; if no configuration is provided, this Profiler will create Expectations for every column in the dataset.

-The values in Expectations created by the `BasicSuiteBuilderProfiler` are extremely coarse and do not correspond to the actual values in the profiled data.
-Rather, the purpose of this Profiler is to generate a broad range of candidate Expectations for the profiled data, which you can then prune down to those Expectations you find relevant and edit with values based on domain knowledge.
-You will definitely want to edit the values used in Expectations created by this Profiler!

-#### ColumnsExistProfiler

-The `ColumnsExistProfiler` is an extension of the `BasicDatasetProfiler` that additionally adds an Expectation that each column found in the profiled dataset exists in the source data system.
+When these Profilers are instantiated they can be configured by providing one or more input configuration parameters, allowing you to rapidly create a Profiler without needing to edit configuration files.
+However, if you need to change these parameters you will also need to instantiate a new `UserConfigurableProfiler` using the updated parameters.

+For instructions on how to use a `UserConfigurableProfiler` to generate Expectations from data, see our guide on [how to create and edit Expectations with a Profiler](../guides/expectations/how_to_create_and_edit_expectations_with_a_profiler.md).

 #### JsonSchemaProfiler